CodeScop/Oge-Mai-Field-Guide/allresources.md

   - LF Battles: Sassi (600 words for 6)
   - Post-HuntS4 LF Battle: Bard (1000 words for 10)
   - MT Battles: Velts (800 words for 8), Clawadin (800 words for 8), Burocat (1000 words for 10), Curator of Elder Library (1000 words for 10), Vanstra (3 minutes for 1-4)
+  - EldLib Battles: Burocat (1000 words for 10), Clawadin (800 words for 8), Curator of Elder Library (1000 words for 10), Velts (800 words for 8)
   - Forest Expedition Battles: Alnu (400 words for 4), Sassi (600 words for 6), Clawadin (800 words for 8), Burocat (1000 words for 10), Mirdor (1500 words for 15)
   - 3PC Battles: Czanus (700 words for 7), Velts: Desert (1200 words for 12), Vanspi (10 minutes for 2-8)
   - Gansu Battles: Pipit (900 words for 9)